aja9985/NYU-Bootcamp-Mock-Midterm/README.md

 Average Home Price Change Per Year in NYC Neighborhoods: This graph shows the percentage change in the average home price from the previous year.
 This highlights the rate of growth or decline.
 For example, a 10% change means the average price increased by 10% compared to the year before, while a -3% change means it decreased by 3%.
 This graph is useful for understanding the volatility and speed of market changes.

-# Part B: Property Characteristics and Average Sale Prices
+# Part II: Property Characteristics and Average Sale Prices

 The bar graph above shows that the average sale price will be greater for buildings with one residential unit or with five or more residential units.
 The average sale price is the least greatest in buildings with four residential units.
 According to the scatterplot, while there are some data points that represent a positive relationship between the two variables, as they show that buildings with a smaller gross square feet have a smaller average sale price, the rest of the data does not show a strong trend and relationship between a building's gross square feet and sale price.